 |The steroid may get through your skin and into your bloodstream||This usually causes no problem unless you use fluocinonide regularly on large areas of your skin|

-Speak with your doctor or pharmacist for further advice if you experience these or any other side-effects which you think may be due to using fluocinonide.
+Speak with your doctor or pharmacist for further advice if you experience any other side-effects which you think may be due to using fluocinonide.

 How to store fluocinonide